javiabellan/tfm/readme.md

 ### Model

-- initial weights
+- Initial weights?
-- dropout, ReLus and batch normalization
+- Dropout, ReLus and batch normalization
 - 45 epochs
-- learning rate
+- Learning rate
   -  To decay the learning rate in each epoch